Inaelise/Semester-project-1/README.md

 ## Description

 In this project we were asked to design and build a modern, accessible and responsive web presence for a made up museum client.
 The text content and images were provided and we could come up with a name for the museum.
 We were also free to create a placeholder logo for the client.
+I chose to call my website "Bergen Science Museum".

 The site is supposed to appeal to youngsters without pandering; while aiming at a younger audience it should not patronize them with overtly childish themes.
 The core purpose of the site is to excite and entice people to visit the museum.